Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: KAM Scheme

 Before giving the proof, we sketch briefly the argument, which is typical of arguments establishing the convergence of a KAM scheme.
 In a KAM scheme where one wishes to show that some sequence of objects $h_n$ converges there are often two parts.
-The first part of the proof is an inductive argument obtaining a sequence of estimates by the repeated application of Lemma \ref{lem:KAM_step}, the KAM step.
-The second half of the proof checks that those estimates establish the $C^{\infty}$ convergence required by the theorem.
+The first part of the proof is an inductive argument obtaining a sequence of estimates by the repeated application of the KAM step, which in our case is Lemma \ref{lem:KAM_step}.
+The second half of the proof checks that the repeated application of the KAM step is valid by showing that we never leave the neighborhood of its validity and then checks that the procedure is converging in $C^{\infty}$.

-In the first part, one inductively produces a sequence of estimates by iterating a ``KAM step".
+In the first part, one inductively produces a sequence of estimates by iterating a KAM step.
 The estimates produced usually come in two forms: a single good estimate in a low norm and bad estimates in high norms.
 The low regularity estimate probably looks like $\|h_n\|_{C^0}\le N^{-(1+\tau)^n}$ where $\tau>0$, while for every $s$ one has a high regularity estimate like $\|h_n\|_{C^s}\le N^{(1+\tau)^n}$.
 A priori, the $h_n$ become superexponentially $C^0$ small, yet might be diverging in higher $C^s$ norms.
 To remedy this situation one then interpolates between the low and high norms by using an equality derived from Lemma \ref{lem:ck_interpolation_inequality}.
 In this case such an inequality for the objects $h_n$ might assert something like

 If $\lambda$ is sufficiently close to $1$ and $s$ is sufficiently large, a brief calculation then implies that the $C^{(1-\lambda)s}$ norm is also super exponentially small.
 By changing $s$ and $\lambda$ one then obtains convergence in $C^{\infty}$.